Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Browse building floors/README.md

 ## How it works

-1. Create an `AGSPortalItem` using the identifier of a floor-aware web map.
+1. Create and load a floor-aware web map using the identifier of a `AGSPortalItem`.
-2. Create a map using the portal item.
-3. Create a map view and assign the map to it.
-4. Wait for the map to load and retrieve the map's `floorManager` property.
+2. Load the map and retrieve the map's `floorManager` property.
+Check that the map has a `floorManager` or `floorDefinition` property to ensure the map is floor-aware.
-5. Wait for the floor manager to load and retrieve the floor-aware data.
+3. Load the floor manager and retrieve the floor-aware data.
-6. Set all floors to not visible.
-7. Set only the selected `AGSFloorLevel` to visible using the `isVisible` property of the floor level.
+4. Set the current visible floor to the first floor by finding it with `verticalOrder` equals zero.
-* **Note:** Manually set the default floor level to the first floor.
+5. When a `AGSFloorLevel` is selected, set only the selected floor level to visible using the `isVisible` property.

 ## Relevant API